This post may include affiliate links.

 1. Look at each area of your life and where you currently are

-In the Vision Board Printable Planner, I’ve started the first page with a life wheel.
-This is a great tool to help us look at each area of our life and where we want to be.
+A life wheel is a great tool to help us look at each area of our life and where we want to be.
 Knowing what we don’t want is just as powerful as knowing what we do want.
 When you reflect on where you are right now and see where you’re most unhappy, it gives us a path towards creating a powerful dream board.

 2. Ask yourself powerful questions